Best Practices for Mowing in Minnesota

 When should I start mowing my lawn in Minnesota?
 How late should I mow into the fall?

 In Minnesota, you can usually begin mowing in late April and continue as needed into early November.
 There is a growing movement to avoid mowing too early in spring to provide undisturbed habitat for pollinators.
-Studies have shown neighborhoods with residents who volunteered to wait to mow until after May, had a fivefold increase in the variety of bees found there.
+Want your lawn to provide benefits to pollinators in May?
+In order to obtain a healthy and resilient lawn, the University of Minnesota recommends mowing as high as your mower will allow and often enough to avoid removing more than 1/3 of the height.

 Does it matter what direction I mow my lawn?
 Should I use a pattern?

-To avoid training your grass to lay in one direction and possibly looking less attractive or lush, mow in a new direction each time.
+To avoid training your grass to lay in one direction and possibly looking less attractive, mow in a new direction each time.
 A fancy ballpark pattern might look great, but it will add time.
-Consider a happy medium for variety, for example, working from north to south one time then reversing your mowing direction the next time.
-For best results keep backward motions to a minimum, as lawn mowers are designed to make optimal cuts working forward.
+Consider a happy medium for variety, for example, working from north to south one time and then reversing your mowing direction the next time.
+For best results, keep backward motions to a minimum, as lawn mowers are designed to make optimal cuts working forward.

-Is it okay to mow my lawn when it’s wet?
+Is it okay to mow my lawn when wet?

 It is best to mow when your grass is dry.
 While it makes sense to work early in the day before it gets too hot, wait until morning frost or dew has dried.
-Working when the lawn is wet, and therefore softer, can cause damage to your mower from soil compaction or by tearing the turf or carving ruts.
+Working when the lawn is wet, and therefore softer, can cause damage such as soil compaction, tearing the turf, or carving ruts in the soil.